moroen/IKEA-Tradfri-plugin/README.md

 ```

 ### 6. Restart domoticz and enable IKEA-Tradfri from the hardware page
-## Usage
-Lights and devices have to be added to the gateway as per IKEA's instructions, using the official IKEA-tradfri app.

-### Observing changes
-To observe changes to buld or socket when switched using another method than domoticz, enable "Observe changes" and specify a poll interval in seconds.
-As long an intervall as possible is recommended.
-The mininum poll intervall is 10 seconds, and the intervall should be a multiple of 10 seconds.
-Using a too short interval tends to freeze the gateway, requiring cycling the power of the gateway to restore communication.
-A polling interval of 300 seconds or greater seems to be fine and reduce the occurence of freezes.

-### A note about colors
-When using a CWS (color) bulb, a CWS color selector device is created.
-Due to a known limitation when setting levels in Domoticz scenes, it's only possible to specify the first half of the available colors in a scene.
-Selecting a color from the last half, gives the color for level 100 (lime) when the scene is activated.
-A workaround for this is planned, but currently not implemented.

-### Curtains
-Domoticz sets the position of a curtain as a percentage between 0 (fully open) to 100 (fully closed).
-You need to set the maximum posistion of the curtain before using Domoticz.
-Please refer to the instructions from IKEA on how to set the maximum position of a curtain.

 ## Check installed version
 To find the current version of the plugin and modules: